Malaria budget advocacy

 Subnational malaria staff on the front lines of control and elimination are well positioned to be effective advocates for program sustainability.
 Strengthening engagement of local leaders and budgetary authorities can raise malaria’s position on health agendas and catalyze substantial domestic financing impact.

-To date, MEI has supported four countries in the Asia-Pacific and southern Africa to implement MBA, with an average engagement period of three years.
+To date, MEI has supported four countries in Asia Pacific and southern Africa to implement MBA, with an average engagement period of three years.
 In three of those countries, the MEI and its country partners have mobilized $2.5m in additional malaria funding.